PRC License Reinstatement: How to Reinstate a Lapsed License

 Timeline:

-- CPD completion: 4 months
+- CPD + refresher: weeks to months

-- Filing + Board review: 6 weeks
+- Filing + Board review: weeks to months

 How long does the entire reinstatement process take?